wuxc/pywin32doc/md/PyCTreeCtrl.md

 ## PyCTreeCtrl Object

-A class which encapsulates an MFC CTreeCtrl object.
-Derived from a[PyCWnd](#pycwnd)object.
+A class which encapsulates an MFC CTreeCtrl object\.
+Derived from a[PyCWnd](#pycwnd)object\.

 #### Methods

   - [CreateWindow](PyCTreeCtrl.md#pyctreectrlcreatewindow)

-    Creates the actual window for the object.&nbsp;
+    Creates the actual window for the object\.&nbsp;

   - [GetCount](PyCTreeCtrl.md#pyctreectrlgetcount)

-    Retrieves the number of tree items associated with a tree view control.&nbsp;
+    Retrieves the number of tree items associated with a tree view control\.&nbsp;

   - [GetIndent](PyCTreeCtrl.md#pyctreectrlgetindent)

-    Retrieves the offset (in pixels) of a tree view item from its parent.&nbsp;
+    Retrieves the offset \(in pixels\) of a tree view item from its parent\.&nbsp;

   - [SetIndent](PyCTreeCtrl.md#pyctreectrlsetindent)

-    Sets the offset (in pixels) of a tree view item from its parent.&nbsp;
+    Sets the offset \(in pixels\) of a tree view item from its parent\.&nbsp;

   - [GetImageList](PyCTreeCtrl.md#pyctreectrlgetimagelist)

-    Retrieves the current image list.&nbsp;
+    Retrieves the current image list\.&nbsp;

   - [SetImageList](PyCTreeCtrl.md#pyctreectrlsetimagelist)

-    Assigns an image list to a list view control.&nbsp;
+    Assigns an image list to a list view control\.&nbsp;

   - [GetNextItem](PyCTreeCtrl.md#pyctreectrlgetnextitem)

-    Retrieves the next item.&nbsp;
+    Retrieves the next item\.&nbsp;

   - [ItemHasChildren](PyCTreeCtrl.md#pyctreectrlitemhaschildren)

-    Returns nonzero if the specified item has child items.&nbsp;
+    Returns nonzero if the specified item has child items\.&nbsp;

   - [GetChildItem](PyCTreeCtrl.md#pyctreectrlgetchilditem)

-    Retrieves the child item of the specified tree view item.&nbsp;
+    Retrieves the child item of the specified tree view item\.&nbsp;

   - [GetNextSiblingItem](PyCTreeCtrl.md#pyctreectrlgetnextsiblingitem)

-    Retrieves the next sibling of the specified tree view item.&nbsp;
+    Retrieves the next sibling of the specified tree view item\.&nbsp;

   - [GetPrevSiblingItem](PyCTreeCtrl.md#pyctreectrlgetprevsiblingitem)

-    Retrieves the previous sibling of the specified tree view item.&nbsp;
+    Retrieves the previous sibling of the specified tree view item\.&nbsp;

   - [GetParentItem](PyCTreeCtrl.md#pyctreectrlgetparentitem)

-    Retrieves the parent item of the specified tree view item.&nbsp;
+    Retrieves the parent item of the specified tree view item\.&nbsp;

   - [GetFirstVisibleItem](PyCTreeCtrl.md#pyctreectrlgetfirstvisibleitem)

-    Retrieves the first visible item of the specified tree view item.&nbsp;
+    Retrieves the first visible item of the specified tree view item\.&nbsp;

   - [GetNextVisibleItem](PyCTreeCtrl.md#pyctreectrlgetnextvisibleitem)

-    Retrieves the next visible item of the specified tree view item.&nbsp;
+    Retrieves the next visible item of the specified tree view item\.&nbsp;

   - [GetNextVisibleItem](PyCTreeCtrl.md#pyctreectrlgetnextvisibleitem)

-    Retrieves the previous visible item of the specified tree view item.&nbsp;
+    Retrieves the previous visible item of the specified tree view item\.&nbsp;

   - [GetSelectedItem](PyCTreeCtrl.md#pyctreectrlgetselecteditem)

-    Retrieves the currently selected tree view item.&nbsp;
+    Retrieves the currently selected tree view item\.&nbsp;

   - [GetDropHilightItem](PyCTreeCtrl.md#pyctreectrlgetdrophilightitem)

-    Retrieves the target of a drag-and-drop operation.&nbsp;
+    Retrieves the target of a drag-and-drop operation\.&nbsp;

   - [GetRootItem](PyCTreeCtrl.md#pyctreectrlgetrootitem)

-    Retrieves the root of the specified tree view item.&nbsp;
+    Retrieves the root of the specified tree view item\.&nbsp;

   - [GetToolTips](PyCTreeCtrl.md#pyctreectrlgettooltips)